Service Credit for Tiers 2 through 6

 - New York City Fire Department Pension Fund

 - New York City Board of Education Retirement System.

 Members eligible to return to Tier 1 or 2 must file an Application to Reinstate a Former Tier 1 or 2 Membership (RS5506) , available from your employer, our website or our Call Center.

-You may be eligible to transfer membership in another New York State public retirement system to ERS or PFRS.
-To do so, you must file a request with the other system while you have an active membership in both systems.
+You may be eligible to transfer your membership in another New York State public retirement system to ERS or PFRS.
+To do so, file a request with the other system while you have an active membership in both systems.
 Transfers are not done automatically.

 This transfer application is irrevocable.
-Once this transfer application is filed or received by the Retirement System, your transfer is effective.
+Once it is filed and received by the Retirement System, your transfer is effective.
 Under certain circumstances, it may not be beneficial to transfer your membership.
-If you have any questions concerning your transfer or if you are covered by a special plan, you should contact our Call Center at 1-866-805-0990 before completing the Application for Transfer of Membership (RS5223) .
+If you have any questions concerning your transfer or if you are covered by a special plan, contact our Call Center at 1-866-805-0990 before completing the Application for Transfer of Membership (RS5223) .